In Part One of this tutorial, we explained how to use WordPress widgets and in Part Two, we explained how to configure text widgets.

 To learn more about adding audios to WordPress, see this tutorial:

-Let’s now add a widget to the sidebar that will display RSS feeds.
+Let’s add a widget to the sidebar that displays RSS feeds.

 To add the widget, find an RSS widget in the Available Widgets section and drag it to your sidebar area …